 You may be asking why is this post called The Italy Fund?
 Once the pandemic hit, international travel was not allowed.
 The borders closed in March of 2020.
 As a travel photographer, I make a living by traveling and selling my work.
 Honestly, I struggled with how I was going to survive financially.

-I put my head down, worked on a strategy and how to pivot my business.
-I think the word of 2020 was pivot.
+I put my head down and worked on a strategy and how to pivot my business.
 Also, I worked harder than I have ever worked before in the last year and a half.
 Since I was not traveling, it gave me more time to work on my business which was a good thing.

 I needed the motivation to keep going.
 Some days were easier than others.
 I decided that returning to Positano and Capri would be my next trip.
 I framed the Positano photo and placed it in my bedroom.
 So, I woke up and went to bed dreaming of one day returning.
 I am all about the power of manifestation and believe that is how I got to where I am today.